 Making a difference is what Rotary does all over the world.

 How does Rotary Books4Home Leicester work?

-The Rotary Books4Home Leicester project aims to help encourage local children to read by:
+The Rotary Books4Home Leicester project will help encourage local children to read by:

-- Donating these books (via a local school) to pupils so that they will have their own books, and having
+• Donating books (via a local school) to pupils so that they will have their own books, and having

 We are looking for donations of new or good-quality children’s books, or you can make a cash donation below to enable us to purchase books.

-Please contact us for more information, to volunteer as a donation point, or to donate books.
+Please contact us for more information or to donate books.